derrickc1170/sep10-freedom-project/blog/entry02.md

 <a href="https://www.yummly.com/">Yummly Link</a><br>
 ### Cooking Equipment
 For Hardware,I search "cooking technology hardware" from google.
-The first article poped out was from Lowes.
+The first article poped out was from Lowes which called **These 9 Kitchen Gadgets Get Dinner on The Table Fast**.
+When I clicked on it, it showed air fryer, instant pot, toaster oven, food processor, slow-cooker, stand mixer, immersion blender, bread maker, chef's knife are the key options for cooking faster.

-<a href="[https://www.yummly.com/](https://www.lowes.com/n/buying-guide/kitchen-gadgets-that-cook-fast)">These 9 Kitchen Gadgets Get Dinner on The Table Fast Link </a><br>
+<a href="https://www.lowes.com/n/buying-guide/kitchen-gadgets-that-cook-fast">These 9 Kitchen Gadgets Get Dinner on The Table Fast Link </a><br>
 ### Engineering Design Process
 I am currently in the researching stage of the engineering design process, where the goal is to research what porblem they have with cooking and how we can help that.
 ### Skills/Skill

 Some skills that I’ve learned from working on this blog are **Problem Solving Skill** and **Creativity**